hughesadam87/scikit-spectra/Actual_Source_Code/about.rst

    3. Provide general spectroscopic utilities such as:
        -  Indexing for most common spectral unit systems.
        -  Baseline manipulation/Data normalization and transformation (i.e. raw, Abosrbance, % Transmittance)
-       -  A uniform plotting API for 1/2/3D plots, with optional interactivity.
+       -  A uniform plotting API for 1D /2D /3D plots with support for interactivity.

    4. Provide some GUI-level functionality; most spectroscopists don't want to use the command line.